 for sufficiently small $\varepsilon$, when the burn-in cost $T_0$ --- representing the impact of the mixing times --- is amortized over time.
-A few implications are in order.

-\paragraph{Linear speedup under full coverage.} The sample complexity of \fedqvavg shows linear speedup with respect to the number of agents, which is especially pronounced when the local behavior policies are similar, i.e., $\Csim\approx 1$.
-Furthermore, it has sharpened dependency on nearly all problem-dependent parameters compared to the bound $\widetilde{O} \Big( \frac{|\cS|^2}{K \mumin^5 (1-\gamma)^9 \varepsilon^2} \Big)$ obtained in \citet{khodadadian22fedrlspeedup} by at least a factor of
+A few implications are in order. \paragraph{Linear speedup without full coverage.} The sample complexity of \fedqvavg shows linear speedup with respect to the number of agents, which is especially pronounced when the local behavior policies are similar, i.e., $\Csim\approx 1$.
+Notably, the guarantee holds as long as all agents collectively cover the entire state-action space (i.e., $\muminavg>0$), unveiling the benefit of heterogeneity in local behavior policies.
+This is surprising in view of the convergence guarantee provided in \citet{khodadadian22fedrlspeedup}, which requires each agent visits the entire state-action space (i.e., $\mumin = 0$).
+Moreover, our sample complexity has sharpened dependency on nearly all problem-dependent parameters compared to the bound $\widetilde{O} \Big( \frac{|\cS|^2}{K \mumin^5 (1-\gamma)^9 \varepsilon^2} \Big)$ obtained in \citet{khodadadian22fedrlspeedup} by at least a factor of